mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 {% include image.html file="utc-to-nairobi.png" alt="6:15 PM UTC matching 9:15 PM in Nairobi, Kenya" max_width="758px" img_link="true" %}

-Not to sound like a [birther](https://en.wikipedia.org/wiki/Barack_Obama_citizenship_conspiracy_theories), but between the Kenyan name and the Kenyan time zone, my guess was that this freelancer lived in Kenya.
+Not to sound like a [birther](https://en.wikipedia.org/wiki/Barack_Obama_citizenship_conspiracy_theories), but between the Kenyan name and the Kenyan time zone, it seemed like "Lizzie" might, in fact, be Kenyan.

 # What about that profile?